The Freshwater Five

-On 29th May 2010, Jamie Green said goodbye to his family, and set off in his boat, Galwad Y Mor, with a crew of three from the harbour of Yarmouth on the Isle of Wight.
-They had a typical fishing trip planned – starting at dusk, collecting up their crab and lobster pots, hauling them on deck, removing the catch and setting them back for the next day.
+On 29th May 2010, fishing boat skipper Jamie Green said goodbye to his family, and set off in the Galwad Y Mor with a crew of three from the harbour of Yarmouth on the Isle of Wight.
+He had a typical fishing trip planned – collecting up crab and lobster pots, hauling them on deck, removing the catch and setting them back for the next round.

 But this evening was unlike any other.
-They had unwittingly sailed into the middle of ‘Operation Disorient’, a drug smuggling investigation run by the Middle Market Drugs Partnership (MMDP) and Serious Organised Crime Agency (SOCA).
-The police were on the hunt for a drugs drop they'd been tipped was about to take place.
+The Galwad had unwittingly steamed into the middle of ‘Operation Disorient’, an investigation run by the Middle Market Drugs Partnership (MMDP) and Serious Organised Crime Agency (SOCA).
+The Operation was on the hunt for drug smugglers.
 For want of better options, Jamie and his crew became the prime suspects.

-The first Jamie knew that Operation Disorient had decided that his little fishing boat was the collection vessel was when he and two of the crew were arrested.
-Another crew member and a friend were arrested several months later.
+The first Jamie knew that Operation Disorient had decided that his little fishing boat was a coopering vessel was when he and two of the crew (Dan Payne and Zoran Dresic) were arrested when they were back in Yarmouth Harbour.
+The morning after the arrests, a rope along which were slung bags containing £53 million worth of cocaine was found floating in Freshwater Bay.
+Another crew member (Scott Birtwistle) and a friend of the skipper (Jon Beere) were arrested months later.

 Highlighting what needs to change